datastaxdevs/workshop-nosqlbench/extended_README.md

 > access the database, regardless of whether Astra DB or a Cassandra cluster.

-The above command should last approximately ten minutes, during which NoSQLBench sends a constant stream of I/O operations to the database and collects timing information on how it responds.
+The above command should run for approximately six minutes, during which NoSQLBench sends a constant stream of I/O operations to the database and collects timing information on how it responds.
 You will see a **console output** keeping you updated on the progress of the